Training structure

 Faculty of Science

-Strategic Environmental Management Analysis (SEMA) is a theoretical framework for analyzing a management situation based on a clearly expressed environmental concern.
-It sheds light on the exercise of environmental responsibility in relation to the exercise of other collective responsibilities, within the framework of a pluralistic debate.
-By identifying the basic structures of environmental management situations, particularly in international contexts, it provides the criteria that explain the difficulty of environmental public policies to emerge in relation to other areas of public action - in particular development policies - and that enable us to identify the room for manoeuvre to encourage changes to take greater responsibility for environmental problems.
-The module is based on two key points: (1) the presentation of various research-intervention projects using this analytical framework, in order to explain the implementation of the ASGE work registers, (2) a supervised project combining the critical analysis of environmental project documents with the development of an alternative research-intervention study proposal using the ASGE framework, which is presented and discussed collectively at the end of the module.
+Strategic Environmental Management Analysis (SEMA) is a theoretical framework that provides a basis for analyzing a management situation based on a clearly expressed environmental concern.
+It sheds light on the exercise of environmental responsibility in relation to the exercise of other collective responsibilities, within the context of a pluralistic debate.
+By identifying the basic structures of environmental management situations, particularly in international contexts, it provides criteria that explain the difficulties faced by public environmental policies in emerging in relation to other areas of public action—particularly development policies – and, on the other hand, identify the scope for promoting change towards greater responsibility for environmental issues.
+The module is based on two key elements: (1) The presentation of various research-intervention projects using this analytical framework to explain the implementation of the ASGE's working registers, (2) A supervised project combining critical analysis of environmental project documents with the development of an alternative research-intervention study proposal using the ASGE framework, which is presented and discussed collectively at the end of the module.

 Tropical forests and climate change